gl-inet/docs-astrowarp/docs/faq/index.md

 * If the exit node is in use, please confirm whether the exit node can access the Internet normally.

-* Try to restart the astrowarp network.
+* Try to restart the AstroWarp network.

-* Try to [disable the astrowarp](../quick_start/index.md/#disable-astrowarp-services) service on the router.
+* Try to [disable the AstroWarp](../quick_start/index.md/#disable-astrowarp-services) service on the router.

 ---